Evangelical Lutheran Synod of Iowa

+During the 1874 convention, the synod's flagship seminary, Wartburg Theological Seminary, was moved to Mendota, Illinois.
 Most of the congregations of the First Evangelical Lutheran Synod of Texas joined the Iowa Synod as its Texas District in 1896.
 In 1930, the Iowa Synod merged with the Ohio Synod and the Buffalo Synod to form the American Lutheran Church (ALC).
 The latter body, after further mergers, became part of the Evangelical Lutheran Church in America in 1988.

 In 1929, just before its merger into the ALC, the Iowa Synod had 637 pastors, 932 congregations, and 150,683 members.